 While Nokia exceeded sales expectations in markets including the U.S., establishing momentum in others including the U.K. has been more challenging, according to Nokia.

-Nokia also plans to increase savings in the Devices & Services unit, will sell more assets and share "further details as quickly as possible," it said.
+Nokia also increased savings in the Devices & Services unit, and will share "further details as quickly as possible," it said.

 The success of product launches in the U.S. and China are key to a more rosy future for the Lumia family because the size of those two markets, according to Pete Cunningham, principal analyst at Canalys, who added that Nokia also needs to start shipping the Lumia 610 as soon as possible.